 THE PATIENT CO-ORDINATOR DOES NOT TRIAGE APPOINTMENTS AND WILL NOT DECLINE ANY PATIENT AN APPOINTMENT WITH THE GP.
 THERE ARE LIMITED APPOINTMENTS AVAILABLE WITH ALL THE GPS AND WE CAN ONLY BOOK WHAT IS AVAILABLE TO BE BOOKED.

 ABUSE TOWARDS ANY STAFF MEMBER WILL NOT BE TOLERATED.

 The practice has appointments available to book ahead and on-line.
 If you ring the surgery 01772 325001 or register to use the Appointments On-Line Service, you can arrange to see a doctor up to 4 weeks in advance.
 It may not always be possible to see your first choice of doctor.

 If your medical need is more urgent and will not wait until the next pre-bookable appointment, then you will be offered an appointment with the Duty Dr that day.
-The receptionist will ask for some brief details and this information gets passed through to the Duty Dr who may have to prioritise the surgery, depending on the urgency of the condition.
+The Patient Co-Ordinator will ask for some brief details and this information gets passed through to the Duty Dr who may have to prioritise the surgery, depending on the urgency of the condition.
 The appointments with the Duty Dr are an approximate time and you will be informed of this when booking to see the Duty Dr.

 Chaperones are available on request.
 Please enquire at reception when booking your appointment, or with the doctor during your consultation.
 For the full chaperone policy, please ask reception.